-■ Have students write out their expectations for the course and goals for learning.
-Work with them individually to achieve those goals.

-■ Form a student panel to present alternative views of the same concept taught in class.

-Distribute a list of the unsolved problems, dilemmas, or great questions in each course and invite students to claim one as their own to investigate.

-■ Let students see the enthusiasm you have for your subject and your love of learning.
+- Have students write out their expectations for the course and goals for learning.
+Work with them individually to achieve those goals. - Form a student panel to present alternative views of the same concept taught in class. - Distribute a list of the unsolved problems, dilemmas, or great questions in each course and invite students to claim one as their own to investigate. - Let students see the enthusiasm you have for your subject and your love of learning.

-Continued on page 1-12 >
+One way

+to make

+real-world

+connections

+for students

+is to encourage them to

+have an SAE

+program and

+explore

+those

+possibilities

+in class.
-■ Use students' names and call on them frequently.

-■ Assign students to do an independent group research project once a week.
+- Use students' names and call on them frequently. - Assign students to do an independent group research project once a week.
 Pair students with a business mentor they can contact for help with their projects.
-Have them give oral presentations on their results.

-■ Challenge students to find something you do not know and give them extra credit.
-This will motivate them to search through books and other sources.

-■ Develop a special curriculum for students who have open class time.
+Have them give oral presentations on their results. - Challenge students to find something you do not know and give them extra credit.
+This will motivate them to search through books and other sources. - Develop a special curriculum for students who have open class time.
 Assign specific responsibilities to each "student teacher."
 Both student mentors and those being taught learn more.